Local connectedness of boundaries for relatively hyperbolic groups: Connectedness properties of boundaries

 This proposition was established in the finitely generated case by Bowditch \cite[Thm.~10.1]{Bowditch12_RelHyp}.
 The proof of the forward implication is similar to that given by Bowditch.
 Bowditch's argument for the reverse implication is valid only when $\Gamma$ is finitely generated.
 The general case is easily reduced to the finitely generated case using Propositions \ref{prop:JSJfinitelygenerated} and \ref{prop:TreeOfSpaces}.

 \begin{proof} We first assume that $\Gamma$ admits a nontrivial action relative to $\P$ on a simplicial tree $T$ with finite edge stabilizers.
-If $K$ is any $(\Gamma,\P)$--graph, we may map the vertex set $V(K)$ equivariantly to the vertex set $V(T)$ of $T$.
+If $K$ is any fine hyperbolic graph with a relatively hyperbolic action of $(\Gamma,\P)$, we may map the vertex set $V(K)$ equivariantly to the vertex set $V(T)$ of $T$.
 Each edge $e$ of $T$, separates $T$ into two halftrees $T_1$ and $T_2$.
 Let $A_i$ be the set of vertices of $K$ mapping to the halftree $T_i$.
 Then the set $J$ of edges of $K$ connecting a vertex of $A_1$ to a vertex of $A_2$ is a finite set.
 If $a_1$ and $a_2$ are vertices of $A_1$ and $A_2$ respectively, then the basic open sets $P'(a_1,J)$ and $P'(a_2,J)$ are disjoint and partition $\Delta K = M$.
 Thus $M$ is disconnected.

 For the converse, assume that $\Gamma$ is one ended relative to $\P$.
-Let $T_c$ be the JSJ tree of cylinders over parabolic subgroups given by Proposition~\ref{prop:JSJfinitelygenerated}.
-Then each vertex group $\Gamma_v$ with $v \in V_0(T_c)$ is finitely generated and the pair $(\Gamma_v,\Q_v)$ is relatively hyperbolic.
-Recall that $\Q_v = \Inc_v \cup \P_{|\Gamma_v}$ is the peripheral structure given by Proposition~\ref{prop: RelQCVertex}.
-Furthermore, $\Gamma_v$ is one ended relative to $\Q$.
+Let $T_{JSJ}$ be the JSJ tree of cylinders over parabolic subgroups given by Proposition~\ref{prop:JSJfinitelygenerated}.
+Then each vertex group $\Gamma_v$ with $v \in V_0(T_{JSJ})$ is finitely generated, each edge group is finitely generated, and the pair $(\Gamma_v,\Q_v)$ is relatively hyperbolic, where $\Q_v$ is the peripheral structure given by Proposition~\ref{prop:RelQCVertex}.
+Furthermore, $\Gamma_v$ is one ended relative to $\Q_v$.

 As $\Gamma_v$ is finitely generated, one-endedness of the relatively hyperbolic pair $(\Gamma_v,\Q_v)$ implies that its Bowditch boundary $\boundary(\Gamma_v,\Q_v)$ is connected by \cite[Prop.~10.1]{Bowditch12_RelHyp}.
 According to Proposition~\ref{prop:TreeOfSpaces}, the boundary $\boundary(\Gamma,\P)$ is the inverse limit of a tree system whose vertex spaces are all connected.
 In particular, the factor spaces $M_F$ of the inverse system are connected.
-We conclude that the inverse limit is connected, since an inverse limit of compact, connected Hausdorff spaces is always connected \cite[Thm.~6.1.20]{Engelking_Topology}. \end{proof}
+We conclude that the inverse limit is connected, since an inverse limit of connected compact Hausdorff spaces is always connected \cite[Thm.~6.1.20]{Engelking_Topology}. \end{proof}

-The following result of Capel provides a criterion for the local connectedness of an inverse limit of compacta.
+The following elementary result of Capel provides a criterion for the local connectedness of an inverse limit of compacta.

 \begin{theorem}[\cite{Capel54}] Let $\{X_\alpha\}$ be an inverse system such that each bonding map $X_\alpha\to X_{\alpha'}$ is monotone.
 If each factor space $X_\alpha$ is compact and locally connected then the inverse limit $\varprojlim X_\alpha$ is locally connected. \end{theorem}